Overview of Pelvic Pain

 Appendicitis

 Appendicitis is inflammation of the appendix, a small organ located in the lower right abdomen.
-It is caused by infection and is common but can be serious.
+It is caused by infection and is expected but it can be serious.

 Anyone experiencing sharp pain in the lower right abdomen, along with other symptoms such as vomiting and fever, should see a doctor immediately, as this can be a sign of appendicitis.